-That dive stands out as legendary, on the site called South Marianne, it was like swimming in the remains of a submerge forteresse or maybe Atlantis itself.
+Another dive that stands out as legendary, on a site called South Marianne, took us between improbable spires and pinnacles, it was like swimming through the remains of a submerged forteresse or maybe Atlantis itself.

-Straight walls of granite reaching up to the surface 60 feet above, with the crashing surf making like storm clouds.
+A place of straight blades of granite reaching up to the surface 60 feet above, with the crashing surf making like battle clouds.
 Unbelievable.

-The local beer, the Seybrew, did a good job of washing the salt away from our mouths, plus their logo is a tutrle.
+As for post scuba buccal hygiene, the local beer, the Seybrew, did a good job of washing the salt away from our mouths, plus their logo is a turtle.

 We also continued our exploration of local snacks.

-Out of our ten dives two really stand out as memorable.
-The rest were very nice but a level of scuba we are accustomed to.
+Out of our ten dives, two truly stand out as memorable.
+The rest were great but a level of scuba we are accustomed to.
 I really do think we are spoiled with the Caribbean at our doorstep…

-We are south of the equator for the first time, I have not seen a truly clear sky yet to see how different the stars look here.
-Also I was a little disapointed they did not do the whole Neptune initiation in the plane like in the old days for newbie equator crossers, but that’s just me I guess.
+We are south of the equator for the first time, I have not seen a completely clear sky yet to see how different the stars look here.
+Also I was a little disappointed they did not do the whole Neptune initiation in the plane like in the old days for newbie equator crossers, but that’s just me I guess.